Report: Brevard County mother gives birth to twins on toilet, puts one in trash

-BREVARD COUNTY, Fla. - A Brevard County woman beat and strangled her newborn twins and then told police she gave birth in a toilet, according to a police report.
+BREVARD COUNTY, Fla. - A Brevard County woman beat and strangled her newborn twins and then told police she gave birth on a toilet, according to a police report.

 Court documents released Tuesday said Rachel Lynn Thomas, 30, told authorities that she gave birth to twins on a toilet and that the infants later died.